HackTestes/NVML-GPU-Control/README.md

 OPTIONS

     --name OR -n <GPU_NAME>
           Select a target GPU by its name.
+Example: --name "NVIDIA GeForce RTX 4080".
 Note: UUID has preference over name

     --uuid OR -id <GPU_UUID>
           Select a target GPU by its Universally Unique IDentifier (UUID).
+Example: --uuid "GPU-00000000-0000-0000-0000-000000000000".
 Note: UUID has preference over name

     --time-interval OR -ti <TIME_SECONDS>
           Time period to wait before probing the GPU again.
 Works for all actions that run in a loop